jeqcho/steering-sm-personas/pii/README.md

 python rebuild_clusters.py
 ```

-Then scp it back to compute canada, but to `scratch`.
+Then scp it back to compute canada.
 Run this on EC2 as usual.

 ```bash
 cd ~/